 The CRO is responsible for the overall coordination of risk management including the monitoring of risk limits and reporting different types of risks.
-In addition to the direct reporting line to the CEO, the CRO reports directly to the Board's Risk Committee on MuniFin Group's overall risk position at each meeting and presents a more thorough risk review at least twice a year.
+In addition to the direct reporting line to the CEO, the CRO reports directly to the Board's Risk Committee on MuniFin Group's overall risk position at each meeting.

 In addition to the EMT, the CEO may delegate part of its duties to the heads of divisions, heads of units and other operative bodies when deemed necessary for sake of efficiency or necessary for managing and monitoring.
-The EMT is currently supported by six executive-level decision-making bodies: the Risk Management and Compliance Management Team ("Risk MT"), the Capital Markets and Sustainability Management Team ("Capital Markets MT"), the Credit Group, the Customer Solutions Management Team, the Finance Management Team and the Technology Services Management Team.
+The EMT is currently supported by six executive-level decision-making bodies: the Risk Management and Compliance Management Team (Risk MT), the Capital Markets and Sustainability Management Team (Capital Markets MT), the Credit Group, the Customer Solutions Management Team (Customer Solutions MT), the Finance Management Team (Finance MT) and the Technology Services Management Team (Technology Services MT).
 All these bodies support the EMT with matters concerning MuniFin Group's risk position and risk profile approved by the Board.
-The current governance structure has been in place since 1 January 2021.